Statistical Inference for Generative Model Comparison

-We provide more details on the estimated inverse learned by auto-encoders used in the simulations of \Cref{sec:simulations}.
+We investigate why existing estimators fail to provide valid confidence intervals by examining their distributions numerically. \Cref{fig:hist} presents histograms of the estimators alongside the true values of relative KL divergence and relative $W_2$ distance when $\epsilon = 0.05$.
+The results show that these estimators exhibit significant bias, making them unsuitable for reliable inference.
+This empirical observation is consistent with our discussion of the challenges in estimating KL divergence and $W_2$ distance (\Cref{sec:relative.error}).

-Explicitly, we consider the same data generation mechanism \eqref{eq:simu_model}, and generate $N = 5 \times 10^5$ samples from $Y_1$ (from $g_1$) and $Y_2$ (from $g_2$) and train two auto-encoders to reconstruct the data.
+We also provide more details on the estimated inverse learned by auto-encoders used in the simulations of \Cref{sec:simulation.simulation}.
+Specifically, we consider the same data generation mechanism (\ref{eq:simu_model}), and generate $N = 5 \times 10^5$ samples from $Y_1$ (from $g_1$) and $Y_2$ (from $g_2$) and train two auto-encoders to reconstruct the data.
 Both the encoder and decoder are fully connected neural networks with a single hidden layer containing 100 units.
-The auto-encoders are trained for 20 epochs using the Adam optimizer \parencite{kingma2014adam}.
-To enforce that the encoder maps the data to $\mathcal{N}(0,1)$, we introduce a penalty term $\KL(\mathcal{N}(\hat{\mu}, \hat{\Sigma}) \| \mathcal{N}(0,I_d))$, where $\hat{\mu}$ and $\hat{\Sigma}$ are the empirical mean and covariance matrix of the encoder outputs.
+The auto-encoders are trained for 20 epochs using the Adam optimizer \citep{kingma2014adam}.
+To enforce that the encoder maps the data to $\mathcal{N}(0,1)$, we introduce a penalty term $\text{KL}(\mathcal{N}(\hat{\mu}, \hat{\Sigma}) \| \mathcal{N}(0,I_d))$, where $\hat{\mu}$ and $\hat{\Sigma}$ are the empirical mean and covariance matrix of the encoder outputs.
 We use the two learned encoders as $g_1^{-1}$ and $g_2^{-1}$, respectively.